 A toothbrush might seem like a pretty basic tool, but when you look at them closely, you will find there are several different types of toothbrushes.
 Depending on your needs, one kind may work better than another.
-Lovett Dental Corpus Christi can walk you through the different types of toothbrushes, so you find what works best.
-Here are some things to think about as you explore your toothbrush options and develop positive oral health habits.
+Lovett Dental Corpus Christi can walk you through the different types of toothbrushes so you can find what works best.
+Here are some things to think about as you explore your toothbrush options and develop good oral health habits with the help of our pediatric dentistry.

 Manual Toothbrush Styles